Ryan deGraffenried Sr.

-William Ryan DeGraffenried Sr. (April 15, 1925 – February 10, 1966) was an American attorney and politician from Alabama.
+William Ryan deGraffenried Sr. (April 15, 1925 – February 10, 1966) was an American attorney and politician from Alabama.

 Early life

 Born and raised in Tuscaloosa, Alabama, he was the son of Edward deGraffenried, former U.S. congressman from Alabama.

 Career

+In November 1954, deGraffenried was elected to Tuscaloosa County's second place in the Alabama House of Representatives.
+He won the Democratic nomination in a special primary held in July after the regular Democratic primary held in May was voided after its winner J. P. Shelton died.
+In the subsequent election in 1958, deGraffenried moved to the Alabama Senate.

 DeGraffenried ran for Governor of Alabama on two occasions (1962 and 1966).
 On his first attempt, he was defeated in the Democratic primary runoff by George Wallace, who was later elected Governor.

 In 1966, DeGraffenried ran again as a moderate, supporting racial integration.
 He sought to succeed the Dixiecrat-style Wallace, who was prohibited by the constitution from running for a second consecutive term.
 Wallace offered his wife, Lurleen Wallace, as a surrogate candidate for governor instead.
 One day after qualifying for the gubernatorial race, DeGraffenried died in a plane crash while campaigning in northeast Alabama near Fort Payne.
 Mrs. Wallace won the nomination and gubernatorial election.

 Personal life

 DeGraffenried married Margaret Nell Maxwell in July 1945.

 His son, Ryan DeGraffenried Jr. (1950–2006), became a notable Alabama politician.
 He served as State Senator, Senate president pro tempore and Lieutenant Governor of Alabama under Jim Folsom Jr. (1993–1995).